nakatolab/IQB_NTU_symposium2026/index.md

 ## Venue Information

 **Institute for Quantitative Biosciences, the University of Tokyo**
-Main Building
-Cell Auditorium
-Tokyo, Japan
+Cell Auditorium, Main Building, Tokyo, Japan

 The nearest station is Todaimae (東大前) Station of the Tokyo Metro Nanboku line.